karnpapon/worng/README.md

 print_statement → "print" expression ";" ;
 block           → "{" declaration* "}" ;

-assignment → identifier "=" assignment
+assignment → ( call "." )?
+IDENTIFIER "=" assignment
            | logic_or ;

 logic_or   → logic_and ( "or" logic_and )* ;
 logic_and  → equality ( "and" equality )* ;